BasicPrimitives/react/docs/DragNDrop.md

 # Drag & Drop Support

-Basic Primitives Diagrams library for React was created with only one purpose, it is to be complient with [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) library.
-The only option to achive this is to render all content using React Virtual DOM without direct DOM manipulations.
+Basic Primitives Diagrams library for React was created with only one purpose, it is to be compliant with [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) library.
+The only option to achieve this is to render all content using React Virtual DOM without direct DOM manipulations.

-In the best software engineering traditions our library does not implement any Drag & Drop related functionalty.
-Everything as before is achived via item templates customizations.
+In the best software engineering traditions our library does not implement any Drag & Drop related functionally.
+Everything as before is achieved via item templates customizations.

-See [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) library for reference and samples, from our side pay attentions to the following take aways:
+See [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) library for reference and samples

 ## npm packages
 * [react-dnd](https://www.npmjs.com/package/react-dnd)